David Stott Building

 The building, the fourth tallest downtown when it opened, also features sculptures by Corrado Parducci, whose work is featured in other structures downtown, including the Free Press Building.
 Its six elevators were one of the Stott’s most celebrated features when it opened.
 Newspapers raved how they could zip riders up the tower at 835 feet a minute, letting them reach the top of the tower in about 30 seconds.

-But the recession of the late 2000s clobbered Detroit hard, especially its auto industry.
+The recession of the late 2000s clobbered Detroit hard, especially its auto industry.
 Despite the preservation of its ornate lobby, for a couple of years, only one of its elevators worked.
 Its tenants started to flee, and those who stayed were told in June 2010 that the building would close.

-In late September 2010, developer Emre Uralli, doing business as Citi Investments, presented to the Detroit Brownfield Redevelopment Authority a plan calling for 4,400 square feet of first-floor retail space, five floors of offices and 110 apartments.
+In late September 2010, developer Emre Uralli, doing business as Luke Investments, presented to the Detroit Brownfield Redevelopment Authority a plan calling for 4,400 square feet of first-floor retail space, five floors of offices and 110 apartments.
 The project would cost about $67.4 million, and it hinges on lining up financing in a tough economy and the continued turnaround of downtown Detroit.